about grace

 photo by Brittany Maxste

-Grace is a writer, imaginary, and world-builder curating at the intersection of queerness, resource mobilization, climate & environmental justice, and Black dignity & imagination.
+Grace is a writer, imaginary, and world-bender curating at the intersection of queerness, resource mobilization, climate & environmental justice, and Black dignity & imagination.
 She is grounded and guided by Walida Imarisha’s visionary fiction, Christina Sharpe’s wake work, bell hook’s revolutionary love, and tasha’s reminder to take care.
 She approaches her work with curiosity, limitlessness, and an unflinching orientation toward abundance and collective liberation.

-Previously she co-directed People of the Global Majority in the Outdoors, Nature, and Environment, the largest gathering of Black, Indigenous, and People of Color who work in connection to the land.
+Previously, she co-directed People of the Global Majority in the Outdoors, Nature, and Environment, the largest gathering of Black, Indigenous, and People of Color who work in connection to the land.
 Under Grace’s leadership, the organization’s funding doubled and allowed for field trips, scholarships, arts programming, a leaders council, and strategic planning.
 She was instrumental in growing PGM ONE from 200 to 800+ BIPOC participants and expanding the team to two co-directors and a Leaders Council of twenty.
-She established a rapid response Black Joy Fund in 2020 to support the joy, dreams, wellness, and imaginations of Black folks and raising and dispersing $30k in two weeks.
+She established a rapid response Black Joy Fund in 2020 to support the joy, dreams, wellness, and imaginations of Black folks and raised and dispersed $30k in two weeks.

 In 2022, Grace was awarded a fellowship co-funded by the William and Flora Hewlett Foundation and Pisces Foundation that allowed her the time, perspective, space, and resources necessary to design the framework for what is now The Lupine Collaborative.